Honda Crossroad

 The Honda Crossroad (ホンダクロスロード, Honda Kurosurōdo) is an automobile nameplate used by two SUVs sold by Honda only in Japan.
-The first one is a rebadged Land Rover Discovery sold in Japan between 1993 and 1998, while the second version is a more compact crossover vehicle introduced in 2007.
+The vehicle's first generation was a rebadged Land Rover Discovery sold in Japan between 1993 and 1998, while the second generation was a more compact crossover vehicle introduced in 2007.
+The vehicle's last generation was produced until 2010, and was succeeded by the Honda CR-V.

 First generation (LJ/LJJ; 1993)

 Honda marketed the Crossroad (model code LJ, stylized as Cro$$road) in the Japanese market from October 13, 1993 to 1998 — as a rebadged Land Rover Discovery Series I. To date, the Crossroad is the only production vehicle sold by Honda to ever have a V8 engine.
 The 3.9-liter Rover unit produces 180 PS at 4,750 rpm.

 The Crossroad was introduced to compete with popular off-roaders offered by Toyota, Isuzu, Nissan and Mitsubishi; it was initially marketed in 3- and 5-door variants; and was manufactured at Rover's Solihull plant.

 At the end of July 1994, the Crossroad was updated with added safety equipment including twin front airbags, standard ABS, door beams.
 Front and rear anti-roll bars were also added, while the grille and aluminum wheels were redesigned and the dashboard was revised.
 The three-door model was discontinued and a new (five-door) ES model was released, with additional equipment including full leather, double electric sunroofs, cruise control, and a separate air conditioning system for the rear seat.
 In March 1996, Honda announced a 25-percent price reduction for the base V8i model along with some equipment cuts, such as removing the third row of seats, making the car a five-seater.
 The model code was changed to LJJ at this time.

 Problems had emerged regarding the marketing of the Crossroad.
 For instance, Honda had threatened to end ties with Rover after the news that it was going to be sold to BMW.
 In 1997, a recall was issued by Honda on the advice of Ministry of Transportation due to a malfunction locking mechanism on the SUV's driver-side front door that could make the door open while driving.
 Around 4,754 vehicles made from July 1995 to December 1996 were affected by the recall.